unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/apple-time-machine.md

    - You can optionally set volume size limits on each Time Machine %%user share|user-share%% to prevent one user from taking up too much space.
    - Regularly check usage and adjust quotas as necessary.

+For more information on user management and security, see [User management](../../system-administration/secure-your-server/user-management.md).

 ## Troubleshooting

 If Time Machine backups fail or become unreliable: